CHEM 498 Undergraduate Research. 1-2 Hours N.

 You will need to complete and sign a CHEM 498 Enrollment Permission Form, which includes acknowledgment that you have identified a research mentor and that they are aware of your intent to enroll.
 If your request is approved, the Undergraduate Affairs administrator will issue a permission number allowing you to enroll under your mentor’s CHEM 498 line number.

 Written Report.
 A written report outlining your research accomplishments must be submitted to your mentor at the end of each semester.
-The format of these reports should follow established expectations in your mentor’s research group.
+The format of these reports is up to the discretion of the research mentor.

 Research Data and Intellectual Property-